 It is rare that I am impressed by Jewish neighborhoods.
 I like Jewish culture, go to Israel occasionally, have friends there, have also been to a kibbutz in Israel.
-But due to the Holocaust and also the migration of Jews from Eastern Europe after 1945, there are only a few neighborhoods with Jewish life left in Europe today.
-Actually, only the Marais in Paris or Kazimierz in Krakow come to mind.
-I found my time in the Budapest Jewish quarter all the more surprising.
-I had rented a small apartment in the heart of the neighborhood through Airbnb.
-This was also the reason why I was able to roam the Budapest Jewish quarter so extensively.
+But it is due to the Holocaust and also to the emigration of Jews from Eastern Europe after 1945 that there are only a few neighborhoods with Jewish life left in Europe today.
+Actually, I can only think of the Marais in Paris or Kazimierz in Krakow.
+I found my time in the Jewish quarter of Budapest all the more surprising.
+I had rented a small apartment in the heart of the neighborhood.
+That was also the reason why I was able to roam Budapest’s Jewish quarter so extensively.
 After all, it was always on the way.

-A Budapest jewish quarter does not really exist today.
+A Jewish quarter of Budapest does not really exist today.
 The majority of Hungarian Jews live in Budapest, but they are spread all over the city.
-Nevertheless, the Jewish quarter of Budapest is mainly the 7th district, which is also called Elizabethtown (Hungarian: Erzsébetváros).
+Nevertheless, the Jewish quarter of Budapest is mainly the VII district, which is also called Elizabeth City (Hungarian: Erzsébetváros).
 It is named after the Empress of Austria-Hungary, whom you probably know mainly from the movie under the name Sissi.
 The district is now considered one of the hippest neighborhoods of Budapest.
 It is within walking distance of the main sights and there are many trendy pubs here.
 However, until the Holocaust, the district was almost exclusively inhabited by Jews.

 Jews in Budapest – Once one of the largest communities in the world

 During the dark times for European Jews, Budapest was equally affected.
 During the Shoah, the Jewish Quarter of Budapest served as a ghetto in which 200,000 people were crammed.
-Even after Adolf Eichmann’s departure, the Arrow Crossers, who were allied with the Germans and terrorized Hungary, dragged thousands of Jews to the banks of the Danube, forced them to undress and pushed them into the river.
-However, especially due to foreign help, probably three quarters of the Jews of Budapest were able to outlast the Holocaust – far more than, for example, in Lviv in Poland at that time.
+Even after Adolf Eichmann’s departure, the Arrow Crossers, allied with the Germans, who terrorized Hungary, dragged thousands of Jews to the banks of the Danube, forced them to undress and pushed them into the river.
+However, especially due to foreign help, probably three quarters of the Jews of Budapest were able to outlast the Holocaust – far more than, for example, in Lemberg in Poland at that time.